The Templar of Aetolia

 Joining the Templars means committing to Spirit.
 You will not be able to actively hold any Shadow-aligned classes alongside it, though you can multiclass into other Spirit classes or any of the seven untethered classes.
 Race choice is independent of class, so you can play a Templar of any Aetolia race.

 The Templar mirror is the Revenant, Spinesreach’s Shadow blade-wielders.
-Both are martial classes built on bladework empowered through a wider art.
+Both are martial classes built on bladework, but the Templar’s steel burns with sacred light while the Revenant’s channels the ambient shadow woven into the world itself.
 The Templar empowers steel with Bladefire and divine radiance.
-The Revenant works the blade with ancient Kalsu empowerments drawn from the Plane of Shadow.
-Same combat chassis, opposite element and ethos.
+The Revenant works the blade with ancient Kalsu empowerments drawn from ambient shadow (the elemental shadow woven into the Prime Material Plane itself), not from a direct channel to Czjetija.

 Frequently asked questions